cph-js284/Assignment8Database/README.md

 ------------------------------------------------------------------------
 # Connection established / slave status
-Below are screenshots to document the slave is indeed up and running - and that the master and slave are in-sync (indicated by the progession number being the same on both the databases)
+Below are screenshots to document the slave is indeed up and running - and that the master and slave are in-sync (indicated by the position number being the same on both the databases)

 ------------------------------------------------------------------------
 # Replication delay